Steam Frame Explained: Valve's Streaming-First Steam Headset

 - Mixed-reality users who care most about color passthrough

-What needs testing
+What still needs testing

-- Foveated streaming behavior during real gameplay
+- Foveated streaming behavior during real gameplay, including eye-tracking calibration and artifacts

 - Battery life while streaming versus running games locally